-Since 1998, the MPB infestations and resulting lodgepole pine mortality have greatly altered the vegetation type in Middle Park and E-13.
-The response of the vegetation understory after the mature trees die is dramatic and widespread.
+Since 1998, the mountain pine beetle infestations and resulting lodgepole pine mortality have greatly altered the vegetation type in Middle Park and E-8.
+The response of the vegetation under the trees after the mature trees die is dramatic and widespread.
 Forage has increased significantly.
-Carrying capacity will increase until new trees shade out the ground vegetation, also altering distribution of big game.
+Carrying capacity is increasing until new trees shade out the ground vegetation, also altering distribution of big game.
 Deer and elk tend to be dispersed more widely through the lodgepole pine vegetation type and can be difficult to harvest.
 In addition, deer and elk are utilizing the lodgepole pine vegetation type later into the fall and winter.
 This reduces game damage conflicts.
-These changes create challenges for wildlife managers in maintaining current harvest objectives for big game in E-13.
+These changes create challenges for wildlife managers in maintaining current harvest objectives for big game in E-8.
 As timber falls, hunter access will become difficult, while at the same time sheltering deer and elk.
 Potential large wildfires could occur, further altering big game use and distribution.